boonlogic/amber-python-sdk/README.md

 print("sensors: {}".format(response))
 ```

-Running the connect-test.py script should yield something like:
+Running the connect-test.py script should yield output like the following:
 ```
 $ python connect-example.py
 sensors: <list of current sensor-ids in tenant namespace>